cjativa/zappy-ride/README.md

 • URL of the publicly accessible endpoint - https://sox3vnk5wc.execute-api.us-east-1.amazonaws.com/prod/events

-• Postman collection that accesses the endpoint across methods - [https://github.com/cjativa/zappy-ride/blob/master/zappyride.postman_collection.json](Postman Collection)
+• Postman collection that accesses the endpoint across methods - [Postman Collection](https://github.com/cjativa/zappy-ride/blob/master/zappyride.postman_collection.json)

 • Description of your setup and pointers for us to review your work in AWS